donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 6. Stage 4 After Complete "Train and deploy the Model for Predictions"
 ![alt text](https://github.com/donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/blob/master/screenshots/step4-aftercomplete.png?raw=true)

+## How It Works
+Original training file "cloud-ml-housing-prices.ipynb" was simplified (removed markdown and extracted bash commands into bash shell script) and only left with Jupyter notebook executable syntax.
+A single bash script was created with extracted bash commands from original training file and were coded systematically to be executed as per lab requirement.

+## Help
+Contributors are welcome to participate in enhancing the automate deployment e.g.
+  -- Accepting Google Cloud Platform Terms of Service
+  -- Enhance the scripts to speed up the deployment time -- Others

 ## Credit
 Senpai Gil - The Linux Guru for sharing command tip and trick.

 ## Limitation
 Unable to accept Google Cloud Term and Condition from SDK/API, still exploring alternative to automate this manual step.

 ## Workaround
 Login to Google Cloud Console and accept Google Cloud Platform Terms of Service.

 ## Reference
 https://google.qwiklabs.com/focuses/3644?parent=catalog